Spidy-Sudhir/Netflix-Clone/README.md

 # Netflix-Clone
-I made this netflix clone when i was studying frontend development
+I made this netflix clone when i was studying frontend development in my college first year.